Native Methods¶

 Within a kit, every native method is assigned a unique methodId.
 Because the methodId is only a byte, there can be at most 255 native methods in a single kit.

-The list of native ids for a kit is defined in the kit.xml
+The list of native ids for a kit is defined in the kit.xml file using

 the following XML format: